jasonrogena/jasonrogena.github.io/_posts/2016-09-14-osx-signing-off-git-using-gpg.md

     gpg2 --armor --export [your key ID] | pbcopy

 Go to your GitHub [key settings](https://github.com/settings/keys), click on 'New GPG Key', and paste whatever is in your clipboard into the text entry field.
 All commits and tags you've signed should now have a 'VERIFIED' sticker on GitHub 😀.

+A tamer version of this post has been published on [Ona's Blog](https://blog.ona.io/technology/2016/10/25/Signing-Git-Commits.html)